 This is how my RV works — it is very likely that your RV does not work the same way!!!
 If you don’t understand it then don’t monkey with it.

 Shore power or generator power enters the circuit breaker panel via the 50 amp circuit breakers (one red, one black) and energizes the red and black bus.
 From the red and black bus, part of the power (30 amp red and 30 amp black) is then routed to the inverter from a circuit breaker labeled “inverter out”… The power passes through the inverter and is returned to the circuit breaker sub-panel on the “inverter in” circuit breakers.
 (30 amp red and 30 amp black).
-The sub-panel routes the electricity to the sub-panel circuits.

 The circuit breakers that operate the air conditioners were on the circuits only supplied by generator or shore power.
-Thus the air conditioners could not operate from the inverter (even though the inverter was big enough) because the air conditioners were not on the sub-panel powered by the inverter they could not be powered by the inverter.
+Thus the air conditioners could not operate from the inverter (even though the inverter was on and big enough).
+Because the air conditioners were not on the panel powered by the inverter they could not be powered by the inverter.

 Where are the power hogs?

 Items that I will rarely use on battery power are the air conditioners and convection oven.
 Items that I am likely to never use when on battery power are the clothes dryer, and electric space heater.
 (2022 edit: I was wrong, sometimes we run our clothes dryer from our batteries, but only occasionally when we have plenty of solar power.
 We also don’t hesitate to run the convection oven, hair dryer, or instant pot.)

 If I attempt to operate too many of the power hogs at the same time, I will trip the circuit breaker.